site logo

 The rest of the War

-He was in command of the division at Fredericksburg, and then served with his division in North Carolina until May 1863.
-He was promoted Major General and commanded the district including the Appomattox and Blackwater in Virginia.
-He was then in command at Richmond until July.
-In October 1863, he was in east Tennessee commanding Cavalry there until April 1864.
-He then served again in the defenses of Richmond.
-In June he was in command of Early's cavalry in the expedition through Maryland against Washington.
-In August he was relieved on account of illness and served in administrative posts in Kentucky and at Charleston, SC before surrendering 2 May 1865.
+He was in command of the division at Fredericksburg in December 1862, and served with them in North Carolina until May 1863.
+He was promoted Major General and given command the district including the Appomattox and Blackwater in Virginia, then at Richmond until July.
+In October 1863, he was in East Tennessee and commanded cavalry there until April 1864.
+He twas then back in the defenses of Richmond.
+In June commanded Early's cavalry in the raid through Maryland against Washington but in August he was relieved on account of illness and afterward served in administrative jobs in Kentucky and at Charleston, SC before surrendering 2 May 1865.

 After the War